Five Warnings for First-Time Entrepreneurs

 Hello!

-WARNING #1: Building It and Believing They Will Come
+WARNING #1: Build It and They Will Come

-The right customers will follow your product journey because they believe in the vision you create for them.
-Build a product they’ve been waiting for, instead of the one you expect them to buy.
-It will make all of the difference.
-There are many reasons startups or entrepreneurs fail and building something nobody wants is one of the main reasons.
-Don't make that mistake!
+The right customers will follow your progress because they believe in the vision you’re creating together.
+Build the product they’ve been waiting for, not the one you simply hope they’ll buy.
+There are many reasons startups fail, and creating something nobody wants remains one of the most common.
+Don’t make that mistake.

 WARNING #2: Underestimating Resources